Pillar of Strength

 before

 To further facilitate daily workflows, we also developed a graphical user interface.
 Previously, setting up new products had required about 200 separate steps.
-Now many of these are automatically executed in a standard procedure where users are intuitively guided through the few remaining steps.
+Now many of these are automatically executed in a standard procedure where users are intuitively guided through the process.
 As a result, using the Risk Calculating Engine is faster, simpler and, thanks to its standardised input-method, better secured against erroneous entries.

 Finally, for the hand-over of software operation and maintenance to the client we relied on our own tried and tested method for knowledge transfer.
 Therfore, we passed on all the necessary skills in several phases through a mix of team supervision, training schemes and specific workshops.